Boekel: Land of Ravenstein

-Because the neighboring provinces of Brabant and Gelderland from 1648 officially fell under the States-General, this Land van Ravenstein more and more was seen as "foreign".
-The religious freedom provided opportunities for Catholics in the States of Brabant.
+Because the neighbouring provinces of Brabant and Gelderland from 1648 officially fell under the States-General, this Land van Ravenstein more and more was seen as "foreign".
+The religious freedom provided opportunities for Catholics in Brabant of the States.
 The Catholics of Erp built their own barn church on the border with Boekel.
 Due to the religious freedom several Catholic religious orders also settled in the Land of Ravenstein.
 In 1741 members of the Brothers Penitent, from the Handelse Kluis themselves wanted to settle in Boekel.
 Led by Daniël de Brouwer the brothers laid the foundation for the Psychiatric Hospital Huize Padua.

-From the 17th century various conflicts arose between the villages of Boekel, Uden and Gemert around the demarcation lines between the Ravenstein, Cuijk and Gemert areas.
+From the 17th century various conflicts arose among the villages of Boekel, Uden and Gemert around the demarcation lines between the Ravenstein, Cuijk and Gemert areas.
 In 1663 the boundary dispute with the Vrije Heerlijkheid Gemert was settled.
 In 1729, a similar problem with Uden was settled.